 If a brilliant idea just so happens to come to you all on its own, and you’re feeling inspired right off the bat, then great – but don’t trick yourself into believing that this is how it’s always supposed to work.
 (Unless you want to start off every blog post by doing this.)

-Instead, start by asking yourself a few of these questions, which can help point you in the right direction:
+When it comes to beating writer’s block, start by asking yourself a few of these questions, which can help point you in the right direction:

 What’s going on in your world?